cardillan/mindcode/doc/syntax/FUNCTIONS-81.markdown

 ## Instruction `Read`

-Read a variable identified by a name from a linked processor.
+Read a number from a linked memory cell.
+Can also read from variables in other processors.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#read)